Hyman Bloom: Early life and education

-Hyman Bloom (né Melamed) was born into an orthodox Jewish family in the tiny Jewish village of Brunavišķi in what is now Latvia, then part of the Russian Empire.
+Hyman Bloom (né Melamed) was born into an Orthodox Jewish family in the tiny Jewish village of Brunavišķi, in the Kovno Governorate, then part of the Russian Empire.
+The area formed part of Lithuania from 1918 until it was transferred to Latvia in the 1921 Latvian–Lithuanian border settlement.
+Brunavišķi was a poor village in an area torn by civil unrest, where Jews lived in fear of persecution.
 He was one of six children born to Joseph and Anna Melamed.
 His father was a leather worker.
-Brunavišķi was a poor village in an area torn by civil unrest, where Jews lived in fear of persecution.
 Hyman, along with his parents and older brother, Bernard, emigrated to the United States in 1920, joining his two eldest brothers, Samuel and Morris, in Boston.
 By that time the two brothers had changed their family name to Bloom and started their own leather business.
 The extended family lived in a three-room tenement apartment in Boston's West End.

 At a young age Bloom planned to become a rabbi, but his family could not find a suitable teacher.
 In the eighth grade he received a scholarship to a program for gifted high school students at the Museum of Fine Arts.
 He attended the Boston High School of Commerce, which was near the museum.
 He also took art classes at the West End Community Center, a settlement house.
 The classes were taught by Harold Zimmerman, a student at the School of the Museum of Fine Arts, who also taught the young Jack Levine at another settlement house in Roxbury.
 When Bloom was fifteen, he and Levine began studying with a well-known Harvard art professor, Denman Ross, who rented a studio for the purpose and paid the boys a weekly stipend to enable them to continue their studies rather than take jobs to support their families.
 Ross sponsored Bloom from 1928 to 1933.
 He also sponsored Harold Zimmerman.

 Bloom's training under Zimmerman and Ross was rigorous and traditional.
 Zimmerman focused on drawing and Ross on painting.
 Zimmerman encouraged his students to create full page compositions rather than partial sketches.
 To develop their powers of observation, he also insisted that they draw from memory rather than directly from the model.
 He hung William Blake prints on the walls of the settlement house, and encouraged students to synthesize images from multiple sources.
 He took Bloom and Levine on a field trip to the Museum of Modern Art in New York, where Bloom was impressed by the work of Rouault and Soutine and began experimenting with their expressive painting styles.
 Ross, whose leanings were more academic, taught Bloom how to handle paint in the style of the earlier masters.
 Thus Zimmerman and Ross fostered respect for artistic tradition while also teaching that art was not merely a matter of copying, but of using one's imagination to create a formal design: ideas that would later influence a school of painting known as Boston Expressionism.